o3de/o3de.org/content/docs/user-guide/components/reference/destruction/blast-family.md

 When enabled, this **Blast Family**'s colliders will be available for scene queries.

 **CCD Enabled**
-When enabled, this **Blast Family** will use continuous collision detection. **CCD** is useful for ensuring accurate collision detection for high\-speed objects.
+When enabled, this **Blast Family** will use continuous collision detection. **CCD** is useful for ensuring accurate collision detection for high-speed objects.

 **Tag**
 Set a tag for this **Blast Family**.
 Tags can be used to quickly identify components in script or code.